abclution/mikback/README.md

 Simple backup script for multiple Mikrotik devices written in Python\*

-* Please make sure ssh and scp from your shell is availiable in your path.
+* Please make sure ssh and scp (optionally sshpass) from your shell is available in your path.
 * Tested and written on Debian 12

 # USAGE
+* NEW: Password based authentication is now supported.
+You must have sshpass installed and in your path.
+* Password based authentication works by reading the password from the devices.json file and setting it temporarily as an environment variable.
+It is as secure as password based auth can get.

+## SSH Keypair Usage (Reccomended!)
 * Generate a new public/private keypair or re-use your existing to use on the next step.
 * Create a "admin-backup" or similar user on each device.
 * Upload your public key to the device using winbox, and assign it to your new user.